YanDevDz/ProBar/readme.md

   - config a "Goto" option with timing.
   - config a Finish animation.
   - cutomize with your own CSS.
+  - config a Height of Probar.
+  - config a Rounded Corners of Probar.

 ### Requirement